Manuperezro/MSP3-data-Base/README.md

 ## The Why

-Help the users to keep al the online recipes that the find in the web in an orgaize app, where the users can comeback easyly to find links and notes about their favourites receipes.
+Help the users to keep online recipes that they find in the web in an orgaize app, where the users can comeback easyly to find links and notes about their favourites receipes.

 ## The Bussines Goal

 + Increase the number of users.
-+ Increase the number od useres paying the pro quote (Future feature).
++ Increase the number od users paying the pro quote (Future feature).

 ## (UX) User Experience: